-Policy NE 8
+POLICY NE 8

-DEVELOPMENTS IN OR LIKELY TO [Delete: ADVERSELY] AFFECT SITES OF SPECIAL SCIENTIFIC INTEREST WILL BE SUBJECT TO SPECIAL SCRUTINY.
-WHERE SUCH DEVELOPMENT MAY HAVE AN ADVERSE EFFECT, EITHER DIRECTLY OR INDIRECTLY, ON THE SPECIAL INTEREST OF THE SITE IT WILL NOT [Delete: NORMALLY] BE PERMITTED UNLESS THE REASONS FOR [Delete: AND/OR BENEFITS OF] THE DEVELOPMENT CLEARLY OUTWEIGH THE NATURE CONSERVATION VALUE OF THE SITE ITSELF AND THE NATIONAL POLICY TO SAFEGUARD THE NATIONAL NETWORK OF SUCH SITES.
-WHERE DEVELOPMENT IS PERMITTED THE [Delete: AUTHORITY] COUNCIL WILL CONSIDER THE USE OF CONDITIONS AND/OR PLANNING OBLIGATIONS TO ENSURE THE PROTECTION AND ENHANCEMENT OF THE SITE'S NATURE CONSERVATION INTERESTS.
+DEVELOPMENTS IN OR LIKELY TO AFFECT SITES OF SPECIAL SCIENTIFIC INTEREST WILL BE SUBJECT TO SPECIAL SCRUTINY.
+WHERE SUCH DEVELOPMENT MAY HAVE AN ADVERSE EFFECT, EITHER DIRECTLY OR INDIRECTLY, ON THE SPECIAL INTEREST OF THE SITE IT WILL NOT BE PERMITTED UNLESS THE REASONS FOR THE DEVELOPMENT CLEARLY OUTWEIGH THE NATURE CONSERVATION VALUE OF THE SITE ITSELF AND THE NATIONAL POLICY TO SAFEGUARD THE NATIONAL NETWORK OF SUCH SITES.
+WHERE DEVELOPMENT IS PERMITTED THE COUNCIL WILL CONSIDER THE USE OF CONDITIONS AND/OR PLANNING OBLIGATIONS TO ENSURE THE PROTECTION AND ENHANCEMENT OF THE SITE'S NATURE CONSERVATION INTERESTS.

 - 14.54 English Nature specify to the owners or occupiers of Sites of Special Scientific Interest, at the time of notification, the operations which they consider harmful to the conservation interest of the site.
 Consent is required from English Nature before any potentially damaging operations can be carried out on a SSSI unless they are in accordance with the terms of a management agreement.
-The Council will [Delete: alert] consult English Nature [Delete: to] about any proposed development on land on or adjacent to SSSIs and [Delete: seek guidance] take account of their advice on the likely impact of the development on the integrity of the designated site.
-Where the site concerned is a National Nature Reserve (NNR) or a potential NNR (SSSI's which have been identified under the Nature Conservation Review (NCR) or Geological Conservation Review (GCR) (texts published by the Joint Council for Nature Conservation which list the best examples of SSSI sites for their habitats/geology) particular regard will be paid to the individual site's national importance, and he Council will need to be satisfied that there are no alternative solutions or sites suitable for the proposed development.
+The Council will consult English Nature about any proposed development on land on or adjacent to SSSIs and take account of their advice on the likely impact of the development on the integrity of the designated site.
+Where the site concerned is a National Nature Reserve (NNR) or a potential NNR (SSSI's which have been identified under the Nature Conservation Review (NCR) or Geological Conservation Review (GCR) (texts published by the Joint Council for Nature Conservation which list the best examples of SSSI sites for their habitats/geology) particular regard will be paid to the individual site's national importance, and the Council will need to be satisfied that there are no alternative solutions or sites suitable for the proposed development.
 English Nature will advise the developer regarding the scope and content of the appropriate level of assessment to be provided with the application.
-There are currently no designated National Nature Reserves within the District. - 14.55 Developers are advised to seek advice from [Delete: the local] English Nature [Delete: team] on any proposals within Sites of Special Scientific Importance.
+There are currently no designated National Nature Reserves within the District. - 14.55 Developers are advised to seek advice from English Nature on any proposals within Sites of Special Scientific Importance.